terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 **TOC**
 - **1 PAL app concepts (without/with AI)** (my own take)
-- **2 PAL AI assistant usage strategy** (Understanding how to use PAL's AI tools is critical for learning to use PAL).
+- **2 PAL AI dev assistants** (Understanding how to use PAL's AI tools is critical for learning to use PAL).
 - **3 The gist of Palantir "haystack needle" (HN) apps** (demos that show this)
 - **4 Demos** (right now this is just a chronological list of what I did, but I might reorganize this in the future)